ajorquera/DGT-appointment/README.md

 All of this for $0. :hearts: [Google Cloud](https://cloud.google.com/)

-This endpoint helps me with: creating appointments and checking wich offices that are available
+This endpoint helps me with creating appointments and checking wich offices are available

 [API Documentation](/docs/offices.md)